What is an Osteopath and What do They Do?

 To help in your recovery from pain and injury, St Kilda Osteopathy believes in not only having osteopathic treatment –

 Your treatment plan will be complimented by rehabilitation, strength and stability exercises to aid in your recovery.
 Rehabilitation aims at teaching you how best to have and use the correct muscle patterns, muscle activation and move with the best fluidity, flexibility and ease to feel as strong, stable and pain free as possible.

 To ensure you receive the best treatment possible, referral to another medical practitioner may be required.
 At St Kilda Osteopathy we work alongside sports physicians, GPs, dentists, rheumatologists, massage therapists, exercise physiologists, personal trainers, physiotherapists, podiatrists, naturopaths, mothers groups, maternal health nurses and sports clubs.
 We may also refer you off for imaging such as ultrasound, X-Rays, CT scans or MRIs.

 A Chronic Disease Management Plan may be issued at the discretion of your GP, this enables you to claim partial payment through Medicare for 5 sessions per calendar year.

 The benefits of Osteopathy are to assist your body in returning to optimal health and function.
-If you have any questions for an Osteopath, don’t hesitate to contact us at St Kilda Osteopathy.
+If you have any questions, don’t hesitate to contact one of our Melbourne Osteopaths at St Kilda Osteopathy.